Did you set goals for this year?

 We can give others our time.
 We can volunteer in so many ways.
 We can volunteer at church or shelter.
 Driving a sick friend to the doctor.
 You might read stories to toddlers during mom’s morning out.
 You might offer to watch a friend’s kids so she could have a break for a day.

 We can give others help with what we know or share our talents.
-Before Christmas, our church asked for members that could write to help update the Christmas musical.
+Last Christmas, our church asked for members that could write to help update the Christmas musical.
 If you can sing, you can share your talent in the choir or even singing with the kids.

 Take a moment and think about the different ways you can give to others even a little each week.